 We preach and practice open and transparent communication with our clients through a variety of channels.

 One of them is Productive, which provides an overview of tasks.
 We also use dedicated Slack channels for day-to-day communication and collaboration with all client stakeholders.
-Depending on the clients’ preference, we can switch to Microsoft Teams or even WhatsApp groups if needed.
+We can switch to Microsoft Teams or WhatsApp groups depending on the clients’ preferences.